 Being a small town, Portland - Montrose does not have a public transit system used by locals to get to and from work.

-The per capita income in Portland - Montrose in 2022 was $23,049, which is middle income relative to Arkansas, and low income relative to the rest of the US.
-This equates to an annual income of $92,196 for a family of four.
+The per capita income in Portland - Montrose in 2022 was $26,147, which is middle income relative to Arkansas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $104,588 for a family of four.
 However, Portland - Montrose contains both very wealthy and poor people as well.

 Portland - Montrose is an extremely ethnically-diverse town.
 The people who call Portland - Montrose home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Portland - Montrose residents report their race to be White, followed by Black or African-American.
-Portland - Montrose also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.05% of the town’s residents.
-Important ancestries of people in Portland - Montrose include Irish, English, German, Italian, and French.
+Important ancestries of people in Portland - Montrose include Irish, English, German, Italian, and Welsh.

 The most common language spoken in Portland - Montrose is English.
 Other important languages spoken here include Spanish and Italian.